 At the Stroke Association, we believe that all stroke survivors should have the right to make their best possible recovery.
 This means supporting people back to a quality life after a stroke.
+We wanted to find out what this is like for people and so launched the Life After Stroke campaign - read a review of what people told us here.

 Recovery means different things to different people.
 For some it might be being able to pick up the kids on the school run, for others returning to work.
 Recovery is as unique as individuals